ChardPeterz/Weather-app-usin-Api/README.md

    <br>
 2. Refactor code so that user can access data through a database.

-<h2 align="center">Steps to preview app in Github Pages</h2>
+<h2 align="center">Steps to preview app in Github Pages.</h2>

-- Fork this repo
+- Fork this repo.
-- Create new branch
+- Create new branch.
 - Input personal weather app API key
 - Push your changes from personal branch to personal main branch
 - On push to main branch command will run in actions tab to create a static webpage and provide url link